xrettle/WFGY/TensionUniverse/BlackHole/Q059_information_thermodynamic_cost.md

 * E_level: E1

   * A coherent effective encoding has been specified, including `M`, `Q_info`, `Q_heat`, `T_env`, `DeltaS_Landauer`, `DeltaS_device`, and `Tension_InfoThermo`.
-  * An admissible encoding class with fairness constraints has been described.
+  * An admissible encoding class with fairness constraints has been described, consistent with the TU Encoding and Fairness Charter.
   * Two experiments with explicit falsification conditions have been outlined.

 * N_level: N1